enricovianello/docsy-example/content/en/blog/news/new_storm_website.md

 description: "The new StoRM website (powered by the Docsy Hugo theme)"
 ---

-The StoRM website and documentation has [moved](https://italiangrid.github.io/storm/), and if you're reading this you already know.
+The StoRM website and documentation has moved from [here](https://italiangrid.github.io/storm/), and if you're reading this you already know.

 The new StoRM website is powered by [Docsy][docsy], a [Hugo][hugo] theme for